-Changes to Divorce Law
+Divorce Law

-Previously, it was only possible to divorce your spouse in the two years after separating if they had behaved unreasonably or committed adultery.
-Under the new rules, it is possible for you to get a divorce without blaming your spouse.
-All that is required is that your marriage has broken down.
-The only evidence you will be required to submit to the court is a statement alongside your divorce application confirming that you believe the marriage has broken down irretrievably.
+Under the current divorce law, all that is required is that your marriage has broken down.

+The only evidence you will be required to submit to the court is a statement alongside your divorceapplication confirming that you believe the marriage has broken down irretrievably.

-The biggest change is that you can chose to make a joint application for a divorce with your spouse if you wish.
+You can choose to make a joint application for a divorce with your spouse if you wish.

 In addition to this, at any stage of the process, you will be able to apply jointly, or you or your spouse could apply as sole applicants.

-Most of the divorce process will now be electronic including the sending a copy of your marriage certificate and making payment.
+Most of the divorce process is electronic including sending to the court a copy of your marriage certificate and making payment of the applicable fee.

 Service is the legal term used to refer to the delivery of legal documents.

-Email will now be the default method of sending (serving) legal documents throughout the divorce process.
+Email is the default method of sending (serving) legal documents throughout the divorce process.
 The email address you use should be your spouse's usual email address or an address that they provide to be used for service of any application or notice relating to the divorce.
-You are also required to send a notice by post to your spouse confirming that you have sent documentation via email when you do this.
-There is no specific guidance on this point and a letter confirming that an email has been sent should be sufficient.
+If you do not give an email address the papers will be sent to your spouse by post.